IngeniousIdiocy/RAMDrive-Runner/README.md

 # RAMDrive-Runner
-I built this because I couldn't find a program that was as convenient as I wanted to be.
+I built this because I couldn't find a program that was as convenient as I wanted it to be.

 **This is dependent on ImDisk.**

+This program creates a RAMDisk with your selected game's files so they load much faster while you are in the game.

 You select a folder where your games as stored (like a steam folder) and then you select the folder you want to create a RAM Drive for and you mount that drive.